 Like skipping the line at an amusement park or walking into a restaurant with no wait, the biggest pro of lit fiber is that it is ready right now.
 The convenience is undoubtedly the biggest pro of lit fiber services, which are known by several names, including Wavelength or Metro Ethernet or Internet Services.

 When your business is ready to start employing fiber optics, joining a lit fiber network is a seamless, quick experience with little disruption and without the longer set-up time typically associated with dark fiber services.
 Something to consider prior to choosing lit fiber is scalability.
 Unlike a dark fiber network where scaling for bandwidth needs is managed completely by your company, obtaining more bandwidth on a lit fiber connection comes with additional costs and planning!
 (DQE’s lit fiber services can help you avoid any downtime.
-Learn more here.)
+Learn more about DQE’s Internet Services.)

 Increasing the bandwidth also has associated costs.
 It’s likely that when you choose to add more bandwidth, your fiber provider will increase your monthly fees.
 So if quick and frequent bandwidth changes are in order, or if your company has large bandwidth needs, a dark fiber solution may be a better fit for your business financially due to the fixed cost nature of dark fiber.
 On the other hand, if your bandwidth needs are well-defined, not likely to change dramatically over time, or your company generally requires low bandwidth, a lit option is your key to cost savings.
 In general, understanding your bandwidth needs will help you determine the best product for your business.

 Hassle be gone: lit fiber comes with the added bonus of passing the responsibility for the operation of your fiber network off to an expert.
 Equipment maintenance responsibility falls to the service provider, so you are able to focus on your business’s operations.
-That’s why lit fiber is often the go-to choice for businesses who don’t have specific security and ownership needs.
+That’s why lit fiber is often the go-to choice for businesses that don’t have specific security and ownership needs.

 In 2021, DQE announced additional focus on its lit fiber services to match industry demand.
-According to DQE CEO Jim Morozzi, DQE’s dark fiber product targets large, sophisticated companies who are capable of managing their own networks.
+According to DQE CEO Jim Morozzi, DQE’s dark fiber product targets large, sophisticated companies that are capable of managing their own networks.
 DQE is also a well-trained hands-on service provider that employs the newest and best techniques to manage lit services for a wide array of companies across an expanding footprint.
 Read the entire interview with Morozzi in this Smart Business interview.

 With a fiber network that spans 4,000 route miles and growing, we can help you bypass any sourcing issues and set you up with the right Dark Fiber, Metro Ethernet, Wavelength or Internet services.
 Our full suite of fiber-based internet solutions can address businesses’ unique requirements and create custom solutions that are tailored to your needs.